usdaud/algotradinglib.github.io/en/pedia/k/keltner_channel_strategies.md

 ## Introduction to Keltner Channels

 The Keltner Channel is a volatility-based [technical analysis](../t/technical_analysis.md) indicator that consists of three separate lines.
 The central moving average line, typically a 20-period Exponential Moving Average (EMA), is flanked by two outer bands.
-These bands are computed by adding and subtracting a multiple of the Average True Range (ATR) from the EMA.
+These bands are computed by adding and subtracting a multiple of the [Average True Range](../a/average_true_range_(atr).md) (ATR) from the EMA.
 The channel dynamically adjusts to market volatility, expanding during periods of high volatility and contracting during low volatility.

 ## How Keltner Channels Are Calculated